hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/writings_prose_and_poems/410_the_ramakrishna_home_of_service_varanasi.md

 criticism generally heaped upon them; yet we must not forget the great truth — like people, like priests.
-If the people stand be with folded hands and watch the swift current of misery rushing past their doors, dragging men, women and children, the Sannyâsin and the householder into one common whirlpool of helpless suffering, and make not the least effort to save any from the current, only waxing eloquent at the misdoings of the priests of the holy places not one particle of
+If the people stand be with folded hands and watch the swift current of misery rushing past their doors, dragging men, women and children, the Sannyāsin and the householder into one common whirlpool of helpless suffering, and make not the least effort to save any from the current, only waxing eloquent at the misdoings of the priests of the holy places not one particle of